Operation Forager logistics: Tinian

-Responsibility for the transformation of Tinian into a base for B-29 bombers was assigned to the 6th Naval Construction Brigade, under the command of Captain Paul J. Halloran.
+Responsibility for the transformation of Tinian into a base for B-29 bombers was assigned to the 6th Naval Construction Brigade, commanded by Captain Paul J. Halloran.
 For this work his brigade had the 29th and 30th Naval Construction Regiments; a third regiment, the 49th Naval Construction Regiment, arrived in March 1945.
 Two air bases were constructed, North Field and West Field.
 These were on the site of the existing Japanese fields at Ushi Point and Gurguan Point respectively, but they had to be lengthened to 8500 ft and widened to 500 ft to handle the B-29s.
 This task would have been easier if the plateau had been more than 7000 ft wide.
 As it was, large amounts of fill were required.

 Seabee Vance Shoemate directs truckers to unload coral for B-29 bomber runway on Tinian.
 In the background is a fleet of trucks awaiting their turn for leads from the scoop shovel.

 When work was completed on 5 May 1945, North Field had four parallel 8500 ft runways, with 8 mi of taxiways, 265 hardstands, 173 Quonset huts and 92 other buildings.
 Its construction involved 2109800 cuyd of excavations and 4789400 cuyd of fill.
 West Field had two B-29 runways, 53000 ft of taxiways, 220 hardstands and 251 administration, maintenance and repair buildings.
 The adjacent base for naval aircraft had 16000 ft of taxiways, 70 hardstands, 345 Quonset huts, 33 administration, maintenance and repair buildings, and a 75 ft tall control tower.